Countdown to Hobey:

 Senior, Forward, Hamilton, Ontario

-Setting a remarkable standard of consistency, Hughes has averaged over a point per game in each of the past three seasons, becoming the Big Ten’s all-time points leader in conference games.
-Topping Michigan in scoring for the second straight season, the team captain was named First Team all-conference and the Big Ten Player of the Year.
-The top-ranked Wolverines enter the Frozen Four tournament with Hughes second in the nation in scoring and third in assists.
+Setting a remarkable standard of consistency, Hughes averaged over a point per game in each of the past three seasons, becoming the Big Ten’s all-time points leader in conference games.
+Topping Michigan in scoring for the second straight season, the team captain was named First Team all-conference, the Big Ten Player of the Year and a First Team All American.
+Helping the top-ranked Wolverines to the Frozen Four tournament, Hughes finished second in the nation in scoring and third in assists.
 Along the way, he piled up 18 multiple point games.

-• Is third in the nation in points per game (1.44) – is 10th in the nation in goals
+• Was fourth in the nation in points per game (1.42) – was ninth in the nation in goals

-• Is a free agent – Sports Management major – has 3 goals, 6 assists in 5 playoff games
+• Sports Management major – had 4 goals, 6 assists in 6 playoff games – signed as a free agent with the Colorado Avalanche

 Read More